Henry Molaison: Biography

 In 1953, Molaison was referred to William Beecher Scoville, a neurosurgeon at Hartford Hospital.
 Scoville localized his epilepsy to the left and right medial temporal lobes (MTLs) and suggested their surgical resection.
 On September 1, 1953, Scoville removed Molaison's medial temporal lobes on both hemispheres including the hippocampi and most of the amygdalae and entorhinal cortex, the major sensory input to the hippocampi.
 His hippocampi appeared entirely nonfunctional because the remaining 2 cm of hippocampal tissue appeared to have atrophied and some of his anterolateral temporal cortex was also destroyed.

+The hippocampi play an extremely important role in the brain for forming and remembering memories, and for having a long-term memory span, but in 1953 (when Molaison had the surgery) this was not known to doctors, surgeons, and scientists, as knowledge and studies of the brain was considerably less advanced back then.

-After the surgery, which was partially successful in controlling his seizures, Molaison developed severe anterograde amnesia: although his working memory and procedural memory were intact, he could not commit new events to his explicit memory.
-According to some scientists, he was impaired in his ability to form new semantic knowledge.
+After the surgery, which was partially successful in controlling his seizures, Molaison developed severe anterograde amnesia: although his working memory and procedural memory were intact, because his hippocampi was severed from the rest of his brain, Molaison lost his ability to remember and his memory was lost almost entirely, leading him to have an extremely severe memory disorder.
+Because he lost his memory and would easily forget things he just learned, and often had the memory span of only around 30 seconds, Molaison easily forgot events that he experienced, people whom he saw, and actions he undertook, leading him to have a very difficult life and being extremely forgetful, which he struggled to cope with and adjust to properly.